decentraland-scenes/lazy-loading/README.md

 OR
 sceneEntity.visibilityStrategy = VisibilityStrategyEnum.SHAPE_SHOW_HIDE
 ```

+#### `ENGINE_ADD_REMOVE`

+Pros

+* Performance gain as it completely removes the item from engine so in no way impacts engine resources (GPU, textures, systems etc)

+Cons

+* Hiding and particularly showing (for the first time) may cause some increased CPU work and may not appear immeidatly in scene.
+You need to account for this.

+Could be good or bad

+* Systems are no longer aware of the entity and operate on it

+#### `SHAPE_SHOW_HIDE`

+Pros

+* Performance gain for the GPU.
+It does not have to spend time on rendering it.
+* Because it is already in the engine it has faster loading time when hide/showing

+Cons

+* While the GPU does not have to render it, it is still in the engine consuming resources.
+For example Systems still see it and operate on it.
+Textures, Body counts remain higher

+Could be good or bad

+* Systems are still aware of the entity and operate on it

+### Listeners

 You also can choose to implement listeners to react to hiding and showing of the entity.
 From here you can fully customize the life cycle of the object from a init, show and hide perspective.
 For example could choose to lazy load the entity when the scene itself is init.